CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

       ![Select source tab with values selected for the MongoDB server.](media/E2T2S8.png "MongoDB to Azure Database for Cosmos DB - Select source")

-      > **Note:** If you face an issue while connecting to the source DB with an error connection is refused.
+      > **Note:** If you face an issue while connecting to the source DB, with an error connection refused.
 Please run the following commands in **build agent VM connected in CloudShell**.
 You can use the **Command to Connect to Build Agent VM**, which is given on the lab environment details page.

       ```bash
       sudo apt install mongodb-server